epi2me-labs/wf-somatic-variation/README.md

 <!---Example of input directory structure, delete and edit as appropriate per workflow.--->
 This workflow accepts BAM files (aligned or unaligned) as input.

 The `--bam_tumor` and `--bam_normal` input parameters for this workflow accept the path to a single BAM file or folder containing multiple BAM files for the tumor sample and the normal sample, respectively.
-The normal sample is optional for some components.
+The normal sample is optional.
 A sample name can be supplied with `--sample_name`.

 ```
 (i)                     (ii)